EmixamPP/linux-enable-ir-emitter/README.md

 cd linux-enable-ir-emitter
 sudo bash installer.sh install
 ```
-You can easily uninstall the software by executing `sudo bash installer.sh uninstall`.
+You can easily uninstall the software by executing `sudo bash installer.sh uninstall` or to update it `sudo bash installer.sh update`.

 Feel free to create a PPA for Debian distro based and share it with this community.
 Or any other package repository in order to support other Linux distribution.

 ## How to enable your infrared emitter ?
 0. `linux-enable-ir-emitter -h` (each sub-command also has a help -h)
 1. `sudo linux-enable-ir-emitter configure` look at the ir emitter and answer to the asked questions.
 You can specify your infrared camera with the option `-d /dev/videoX`, by default is /dev/video2.
-2. `sudo linux-enable-ir-emitter boot enable`
+2. reboot

 If you like the project, don't hesitate to star the repository to support me, thank you !